25of 100

 Jefferson is 88% natural land cover (52% forest, plus open and brushy areas) across its 2.11 sq mi, home to about 1,635 people.
 That makes it the 2nd-most wooded of the 3 towns in Ashe County.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Ashe County reports about 87 Lyme cases per 100,000 people a year, the 57th-highest of 1378 South counties.
+Ashe County reports about 87 Lyme cases per 100,000 people a year, in the top 10% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Jefferson's daily score can climb when the weather and season allow.

 Tick control in Jefferson, NC